HannahL06/lichtman-spirograph/README.md

 ### Spirograph Animation

-A GUI that animates the drawing of a spirograph depending on the user-provided size.
+A GUI that draws a spirograph depending on the user-provided size.

 ### Screenshots